-Dashboards are new to Version 7 and provide a variety of ways to access, view, chart and filter the information that is captured in the models, master data and forms you have created in your library.
+Dashboards provide a variety of ways to access, view, chart and filter the information that is captured in the models, master data and forms you have created in your library.
 Once the dashboard has been created you can then add it to the home page of users so that they have easy access to it.
-And different roles in the organisation can have different dashboards.
+And different roles in the organization can have different dashboards.

 Once you have a Data Source Model you can then go ahead and create a Dashboard.
 Dashboards have the following key components: